Language-Preservation-Community/Community-Min-Language-Rime/README.md

 - Same as above but please download this file *[default.custom.yaml](https://github.com/loaden/rime/blob/master/default.custom.yaml).
 - Modify the default.custom.yaml to include the .schema files you need
 - Put it in the ~/Library/Rime
+- Open the Squirrel App Content by right clicking on it where they display "Show content" in the installation folder
+- Find default.custom.yaml under shared_support folder

 ## iPhone Installation Guide
 1. install an app called iRime